captainawesomejnr/captainawesomejnr/README.md

 - 👀 I’m interested in Tech and coding for the micro:bit
 - 🌱 I’m currently learning how to code in Python
 - 💞️ I’m looking to collaborate on my latest project, [PythOS](https://github.com/Captain-Awesome-Jnr)
-- 📫 You can reach me by commenting on this repo
+- 📫 You can reach me by commenting on this repo, captainawesomejnr/captainawesomejnr.
 <!---
 captainawesomejnr/captainawesomejnr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.